BioimageAnalysisCoreWEHI/napari_lattice/README.md

 *******

+## **Terminal**

+The software can also be used from the terminal, if you do want to batch process data in a folder.
+To run the program, you will have to open a terminal and make sure your environment is activated using `conda activate`.
+To see a list of options, you type `napari_lattice -h` .
+The `-h` means help and will print out a list of options on how to run the program.
+Currently, the available options are:

+    usage: napari_lattice [-h] [--input INPUT] [--output OUTPUT] [--skew_direction SKEW_DIRECTION] [--deskew_angle DESKEW_ANGLE] [--processing PROCESSING] [--roi_file ROI_FILE] [--channel CHANNEL]
+                        [--voxel_sizes VOXEL_SIZES] [--file_extension FILE_EXTENSION] [--time_range TIME_RANGE TIME_RANGE] [--channel_range CHANNEL_RANGE CHANNEL_RANGE]

+    Lattice Data processing

+    optional arguments:
+    -h, --help            show this help message and exit --input INPUT         Enter input file
+    --output OUTPUT       Enter save folder
+    --skew_direction SKEW_DIRECTION
+                            Enter the direction of skew (default is Y) --deskew_angle DESKEW_ANGLE
+                            Enter the agnel of deskew (default is 30) --processing PROCESSING
+                            Enter the processing option: deskew, crop, workflow or workflow_crop --roi_file ROI_FILE   Enter the path to the ROI file for cropping --channel CHANNEL     If input is a tiff file and there are channel dimensions but no time dimensions, choose as True --voxel_sizes VOXEL_SIZES
+                            Enter the voxel sizes as (dz,dy,dx).
+Make sure they are in brackets --file_extension FILE_EXTENSION
+                            If choosing a folder, enter the extension of the files (make sure you enter it with the dot at the start, i.e., .czi or .tif), else .czi and .tif files will be used
+    --time_range TIME_RANGE TIME_RANGE
+                            Enter time range to extract ,example 0 10 will extract first 10 timepoints> default is to extract entire timeseries
+    --channel_range CHANNEL_RANGE CHANNEL_RANGE
+                            Enter channel range to extract, default will be all channels.
+Example 0 1 will extract first two channels.

+As an example, if you would like to deskew a bunch of files in a folder, you would need to define the `input folder`, `save location` and `processing` option (deskew).
+The skew direction by default is `Y` and `deskew angle` is 30.

+If the input folder is:

+    C:\source

+and output or save location is:

+    C:\deskewed

+then you run the command,

+    napari_lattice --input "C:\source" --output "C:\deskewed" --processing deskew

+Note that the folder locations are in quotes.
+This is useful especially if you have spaces in the folder names.

+If you'd like to run cropping and deskew and have a list of rois in an imagej roi .zip file which is located at, say `D:\rois_for_crop.zip` and the folder locations are the same as above, then we can use the command:

+    napari_lattice --input "C:\source" --output "C:\deskewed" --roi_file "D:\rois_for_crop.zip" --processing crop

 Please find sample data for testing in the `sample_data` folder above

 ***Data Credit: Cindy Evelyn & Niall Geoghegan, Walter and Eliza Hall Institute of Medical Research, Melbourne, Australia***